Metabolic Diseases in Acidotic Newborns

 - Avoid use of systemic steroids whenever possible (steroids may increase the metabolic demands).

-- CNS toxicity: edema, neurologic effects of hypoglycemia, toxic encephalopathy
+- Central nervous system (CNS) toxicity: edema, neurologic effects of hypoglycemia, toxic encephalopathy

 - Liver: hepatosplenomegaly, elevation of liver function tests, prolonged hyperbilirubinemia